Bibliometrics & Responsible Research Evaluation: Scopus (Elsevier)

 Metrics in Scopus

-Throughout Scopus metrics are ingrained within the journal, article and author profiles, in order to aid the evaluation of authors, journals and articles.
+Throughout Scopus metrics are integrated into the journal, article and author profiles, in order to aid the evaluation of authors, journals and articles.
 These metrics can also show detailed accounts of research areas to help provide insights as to what is currently happening in a given subject area.
 You can compare up to 10 sources at a time and examine the results in table or a chart format.

 Article-level metrics (ALMs) include: